allisson/secure-qrcode/README.md

 Encrypt your data using the modern ChaCha20-Poly1305 cipher and export it into a secure QR code.

+## about the versions

+The current version "2.x" is incompatible with version "1.x".

+To encrypt and decrypt QR codes using version "1.x" use this documentation: https://github.com/allisson/secure-qrcode/tree/v1.6.0

+## how it works

+The system receives your key and uses a key derivation function with PBKDF2 to obtain a 32-byte derived key to be applied to the ChaCha20-Poly1305 algorithm.

 ## access via browser

 Open the url https://secure-qrcode.onrender.com on your browser (This is a free instance type and will stop upon inactivity, so be patient).